 - The recoverability of intercompany balances.
-The amounts recognised in the financial statements for the impairment of amounts owed by the immediate parent company.
-The expected loss is calculated by determining the probability of default of the counterparty and the amount of the loan deemed likely to be recoverable in the event of default.
-The expected loss calculation is discussed further in note 1(h), note 9 and note 16. - Review of carrying values of investments and calculation of impairment.
+An assessment of recoverability is performed under IFRS 9 which mandates the use of an expected credit loss model to calculate impairment losses rather than an incurred loss model.
+Under IFRS 9 it is not necessary for a credit event to have occurred before credit losses are recognised.
+The company has a significant intercompany balance which is required to be assessed for impairment using the expected credit loss model note 8. - Review of carrying values of investments and calculation of impairment.
 Investments are reviewed annually for impairment by comparison of the cost of the investment with equity value, where equity value is equal to the value in use of the company invested in less any external borrowings plus any cash and cash equivalents.
 The impairment review requires management to calculate the value in use for investments.
-The key assumptions for the value in use calculation are those regarding the underlying cash flows, discount rate, regulatory weighted average cost of capital, inflation and terminal value cashflow.
+The key assumptions for the value in use calculation are those regarding the underlying cash flows, discount rate, regulatory weighted average cost of capital, inflation and terminal value cashflow note 7.